 Charles C. Dike

-Biography: Charles C. "Curt" Dike was born on Feb.
-22, 1921 in Oakland City, Indiana.
-His parents were John Thomas Dike and Evelyn Valora Masterson and he was the youngest of five children.
+Biography: Charles Curtis Dike, "Curt", was born on Feb.
+22, 1921, in Oakland City, Indiana.
+His parents were John Thomas Dike and Evelyn Velora Masterson and he was the youngest of five children.
 John was the son of Conrad Dike and Rosa Jackle, Evelyn was the daughter of Richard J. Masterson and Suda Ferguson.

 A few incidents stuck with him over the years.
 During the period when the unit was using towed 3” guns, a crew had been set up to guard an intersection.
 A German armored car came along and they fired at it.
 The round entered the front of the vehicle, hit the engine block, was deflected down, hit the pavement and came back up through the rear of the vehicle.
 It was a dud round.
 The Germans were able to jump out and run away.
 The gun crew would normally fire a High Explosive round to eliminate escaping personnel but they all stood there staring in disbelief.
-He operated radio’s most of the time and was required to report in each morning.
+He operated radio’s most of the time and was required to report in for his platoon each morning.
 They were issued code sheets regularly and each day had a different one.
 Early one morning, under his poncho in the field using a flashlight, he could not make sense of the response he was getting.
 He became worried that the Germans might be interfering and got the lieutenant to listen but he could not figure it out either.
 They eventually realized the guy on the other end was using the wrong day’s code.

-I want to thank Curt's son Steve for writing the biography and service information shown above and providing photos of his father's original unit, the 607th.
+I want to thank Curt's son, Steve, for writing the biography and service information shown above and providing photos of his father's original unit, the 607th.
 You can see more images of Charles C. Dike in the Photo Gallery for the 607th TD Bn in the unit section of this website.